 MSD IT (Medical Sciences Division IT Services) addresses the IT needs of the departments at the John Radcliffe Hospital, South Parks Road & City centre, Old Road Campus and Warneford sites.
 There are 18 FTE staff managed wholly by MSD IT.
 MSD IT provides basic Departmental IT provision.
 Departments can provide own staff in addition to this and MSD IT is keen to work with departments in recruiting, supporting and managing such staff.

 MSD IT provides file service and other general desktop services, as well as providing other services such as those for publishing web pages (it does not author web pages other than its own) and virtual servers.
-It operates a helpdesk service available in person, by email and by telephone (central Helpdesk based at the JR on 01865 280030, or help at imsu.ox.ac.uk)
+It operates a Service Desk, available in person, by email and by telephone (central Service Desk based at the JR on 01865 280030, or email@example.com)

 Hours of service: Weekdays, normally from 9am until 5pm.

-Out of hours cover: MSD IT helpdesk does not operate outside office hours.
+Out of hours cover: The MSD IT Service Desk does not operate outside office hours.
 The systems themselves can generate alert messages and send these by text messaging to members of the systems team.
 The systems team act on these messages and occasionally proactively check the systems (the systems cannot always automatically alert staff to failures).
 All this is done on a best efforts basis.
-Emails to help at imsu.ox.ac.uk or voicemails left on 80030 will result in incident tickets that staff will monitor also on a best efforts basis.
+Emails to firstname.lastname@example.org or voicemails left on (2)80030 will result in incident tickets that staff will monitor, also on a best efforts basis.

 Staffing - Skill Sets